advaitsaravade/GitHub-Crash-Course/README.md

 # GitHub Crash Course
 Welcome to the idiot-proof guide to using the command line with GitHub.
-This guide is meant for MacOS/Unix users and a basic familiarity with Terminal commands is recommended.
+This guide is meant for MacOS/Unix users and a basic familiarity with Terminal commands like `mkdir` and `cd` is recommended.
 When starting out with GitHub I mainly used the GUI app that GitHub provides for uploading file to a repository.
 However, knowing how to use the command line tools is a major upside as it is so much faster, and helps you understand the grass-roots mechanism that GitHub runs on.

-This mechanism is called `Git` and here is why it is useful.
-TODO add link.
+This mechanism is called `Git` and [here is why it is so useful.](http://blog.robertelder.org/what-is-git/)

 Without further ado, let's get to how you can upload your code to GitHub using the command line.
 Let's go.